dmtrinh/used-car-prices/README.md

 * A clean title will contribute positively to a car's price
 * Cars consuming diesel fuel and/or having a non-standard transmission may also command higher prices.
 The limited availability of cars with these features (i.e. small number of samples in our dataset) might have led to elevated prices.
 * Electric cars seem to be falling out of favor given the large negative coefficient.
-* Older cars and/or ones with higher mileage tend to sell for cheaper.
+* Older cars and/or ones with higher mileage tend to sell for less.

 To maximize revenue, car dealerships should focus on obtaining inventory of newer, lower mileage vehicles with clean titles.